 KEY POINTS• Rev matching is a technique used to make for smoother gear changes

 • Double clutching involves rev matching, but it is rarely used nowadays

 • Modern synchronized gearboxes remove the need to double clutch

 Rev Matching vs Double Clutching – Which To Use?

 The first difference between rev matching and double clutching is the way they are physically put into practice.
 As rev matching only really involves more action on the throttle rather than the clutch, it is often much easier to do even for a first-time driver.
 If you are not overly confident with the clutch, double clutching may seem like quite a daunting task.

 Rev Matching Is Easier To Learn

 Rev matching isn’t necessarily easy to do without experience.
 However, it is much easier to juggle the task of driving, watching or feeling the revs, and then changing gear accordingly, than to do all of these things while also depressing the clutch pedal twice and moving the car from one gear into neutral and then into the next gear.
 There is just more involved in double clutching.

-We have already touched on the idea of a synchronized gearbox, and this is the main reason that the techniques of rev matching and double clutching are becoming less common.
+We have already touched on the idea of a synchronized gearbox, and this is the main reason that the techniques of rev matching and double clutching are less common than they once were (outside of racing anyway).
 These kinds of manual transmission use meshing to keep the transmission shaft rotating while the clutch is disengaged, leading to a smaller drop in its speed when the clutch is depressed.

 The Car Does It For You